mattischrome/console-blog/content/posts/unprimed/index.md

 ---
-title: Unprimed
-pubDate: 2024-01-03 21:36:00
+category: Consumer
 draft: true
+date: 2024-01-03
 slug: unprimed

-category: Consumer
-tags:
-- Consumer
-- Twenty Four
-- Amazon
-- Ads
+tags: ["Consumer", "Twenty Four", "Amazon", "Ads"]
+title: Unprimed
 ---
 So I got the email telling me that Amazon are going to stick adverts in to programmes on Prime.